Rocky Flats cancer study shows results 'not significantly different than expected'

 She also said that “rare” cancers made up nearly 50 percent of the cancers reported in her study.

-On Friday, Jensen told Denvery7 that she “doesn’t understand why thyroid cancer wasn’t part of the state’s study.”
+On Friday, Jensen told Denver7 that she “doesn’t understand why thyroid cancer wasn’t part of the state’s study.”

 Van Dyke said, “We are happy to look at those rare cancers, as well as thyroid cancer.
 We have reached out to the researchers to get that list and we will be providing similar documents when we get that information.”